Sakhawathossen04/STGAT-RLE/README.md

-# STGAT-RLE: A Spatio-Temporal Graph Attention Network with Cross-Modal Gating for Proactive Radio Link Failure Prediction in MANETs
+# STGAT-RLE: A Spatio-Temporal Graph Attention Network with Cross-Modal Gating for Proactive Radio Link Failure Prediction in MANETs.

 **Official implementation** of the paper Under Review at **ACML 2026**.